What is osquery?

 - Automate security workflows in a single application.

 Ready to give Fleet a try?
-Head over to our get started page, and you can be up and running with a sandbox environment in less than 5 minutes.
+Head over to our try Fleet page, and you can be up and running with a preview environment in less than 5 minutes.
 Or you can check out the docs to learn how to deploy Fleet across your organization.